-“I collaborate with watercolour
+“I work with watercolour in small adventures

 watercolour of a karoo farm

-“There is something compelling about the immediacy of sitting on site to paint.”
+There is something compelling about the immediacy of sitting on site to paint.
 Over the years these sketches record a history in watercolour of his favourite sites.

 Much of the work though, is created in studio, from sketches and photos collected in the field.
 The challenge of creating carefully designed and executed large work carries its own allure.
 And results.